 Maths Week England

-There is a new Maths Week England which launches 11th-16th November 2019.
-For several years there have been hugely popular Maths Weeks in other nations, such as Maths Week Scotland which runs in October.
-The idea is that Maths Week England will start small and quickly grow into a national fixture which is celebrated throughout England.
-Maths Week England 2019 is already supported by many well-known maths organisations such as NRICH and MEI which is a great start for this new and exciting venture.
+Maths Week England launched in November 2019, following several years of hugely popular Maths Weeks in other nations, such as Maths Week Scotland which runs in October.
+Maths Week England is supported by many well-known maths organisations such as ATM (Association of Teachers of Mathematics) and The MA (The Mathematical Association).

 So, what is Maths Week England and what is it aiming to do?
-Here are the aims taken from the Maths Week England website:
+Visit the Maths Week England website for a personal story from the founder; Andrew Jeffrey.

 1. Raise the profile of mathematics throughout England